Population Ethics with Negative Welfare

 ▪ the symmetric scale (Fig.4 left hand side) makes the population better than an empty population,

 ▪ the asymmetric scale (Fig.4 right hand side) makes it worse than an empty population.

 In theory average utilitarianism is counter-intuitive, because

 In the comparison of nations this case does not apply, because there are no single-person nations.
-Given the existing nations with similar average level of welfare, however, the problem cannot be neglected.

 Similarly negative average utilitarianism is counter-intuitive, because